aroshani1985/IoT-Engineer-C-Test-Project/README.md

   3) [pktformat.c/h](/IoTEngCTestPrj/IoTEngCTestPrj/main/com/pktformat.c) files are used for packet format definition
   4) [pktreceive.c/h](/IoTEngCTestPrj/IoTEngCTestPrj/main/com/pktreceive.c) files are used for handling received packet
   5) [cmdhandler.c/h](/IoTEngCTestPrj/IoTEngCTestPrj/main/com/cmdhandler.c) files are used for handling large number of commands and dispaching related functions
+  5) [pktsend.c/h](/IoTEngCTestPrj/IoTEngCTestPrj/main/com/pktsend.c) files are used for sending data to the client